The Foundation subjects in our curriculum are:

 Through listening, composing, practicing and performing, music is taught as an active subject, reflecting the cultures within the school and the wider community we live in.

 All classes have a weekly lesson in our specialist music room with our specialist teacher.
-Children are given the opportunity to develop their knowledge of musical composition and notation.
-Children put theory into practice in these sessions using a wide range of percussive instruments.
-There is a weekly singing assembly for juniors to enjoy modern and traditional songs. pupils are given further opportunities to perform their music in sharing assemblies, whole school annual performances and the Year 6 leavers’ assembly.
+Children are given the opportunity to develop their knowledge of musical theory, history, composition and performance.
+Children put their skills into practice in these sessions using a wide range of instruments and styles, from djembes to recorders and Baroque to samba.
+There is a weekly singing assembly for infants and juniors enjoying modern and traditional songs in an array of different languages.
+Pupils are given further opportunities to perform their music throughout the year in class sharing assemblies, whole school winter performances and the Year 6 leavers’ assembly.

 PE provides children with the opportunity to participate in a wide range of activities that enable them to develop both physical and social skills.
 Our programmes of work are structured in keeping with the National Curriculum, so all children take part in skill acquisition, gymnastics, dance and team sports such as netball, basketball, hockey and football.